tldr-pages/tldr/pages/common/qemu-img.md

 # qemu-img

-> Tool for QEMU Virtual HDD image creation and manipulation
+> Tool for QEMU Virtual HDD image creation and manipulation.

 - Create disk image with a specific size (in gigabytes):